ETHMUNI/BI-Exam-Project/ProjectFormulation.md

 **Tools:**

-Anaconda – For coding and data analysis
+Anaconda/Jupyter Notebook – For coding and data analysis

 Discord – For team communication and collaboration